MaksimDzhangirov/backendBankExample/docs/part44-eng.md

 the metadata of the gRPC context.
 I hope it's interesting and useful for you.

-And by th way, I've just created a Discord channel for Tech School.
+And by the way, I've just created a Discord channel for Tech School.

-Don't forget to join it to cha with me and other students.
+Don't forget to join it to chat with me and other students.

 Thanks a lot for watching!
 Happy learning, and see you in the next lecture!